 13. Cutting boards in various sizes.
 Choose wood or bamboo boards for most things, and add a couple flexible plastic boards that can be put in the dishwasher for sanitizing after cutting raw meat (they're also good for chopping large amounts that you can then add to pots easily by folding up the sides).

 14. Salad spinner.
-This is my favorite that has lasted for years now with every-other-day use.
-The kind with the lever broke after a few months.
+The one linked is my favorite that has lasted for years now with every-other-day use (don't get the kind with a lever - it broke after a few months).

 17. Colander for rinsing vegetables, straining broth, and draining pasta.
 Again, get metal since it will be used with hot foods and liquids.
 I also use a smaller nesting set like this with handles a lot for smaller portions and draining nettle tea infusion.

-18. A set of Nesting Bowls for mixing granola, salads – and the occasional brownie or cookie.
-You’re probably not surprised that I like glass bowl sets or stainless sets – and if you can find ceramic sets for a good price, they are wonderful.
+18. A set of nesting bowls for mixing granola, salads - and the occasional brownie or cookie.
+I like glass bowl sets or stainless sets - and if you can find ceramic sets for a good price, they are wonderful.

-2. Mandoline.
+1. Mandoline.
 I cooked for many years without one, but I do love it for salads like this and for cutting julienne vegetables for stir fries and salads.
-It also allows you to have the paper-thin slices of potatoes for scalloped potatoes that you can’t get with a knife or food processor.
+It also allows you to have the paper-thin slices of potatoes for scalloped potatoes that you can't get with a knife or food processor.
+Here's a less expensive hand-held version which works well, too.

-5. Apple cutter.
-In the past I didn’t think these were worth the space in a kitchen, but I had always used cheap versions.
-My sister turned me around, though, when she showed me how easy it was to cut apples with a heavy duty OXO Good Grips Apple Divider – slices for snacks in seconds!
+7. Apple cutter.
+In the past I didn't think these were worth the space in a kitchen, but I had always used cheap versions.
+My sister turned me around, though, when she showed me how easy it was to cut apples with a heavy duty apple cutter - slices for snacks in seconds!

 What would you add to this list?